Questions to Ask When Creating an Offshore Corporation

 What is the main function of the entity?

-There are many functions including Asset Protection, Charity, Estate Planning, Trust, Charity, Business, Estate, Investment, Holding Company, etc.
+There are many functions including Asset Protection, Charity, Estate Planning, Charity, Business, Investment, Holding Company, etc.

-Depending on your needs there are different offshore structures, whether that is a Trust, Foundation or International Business Company.
+Depending on your needs there are different offshore structures, whether that is a Trust, Foundation or IBC, or LLC.

 Due to the continually changing nature of the offshore industry, especially when it comes to offshore tax laws, it is important to have up-to-date information, as local tax laws are increasingly changing due to global corporate pressures.